iia/Thirst/README.md

     sudo pip install esptool

-After esptool is installed make sure the device has it's serial port connected and is in flashing mode.
+After esptool is installed make sure the device has its serial port connected and is in flashing mode.
 Then the device can be flashed.
 From the root directory of the extracted SDK,